Tuffset Bridge

 For other common questions about shipping, please see the below FAQ section.

-WideBoy versions of the bridge (for Baritone or Bass VI) are $6/£/€ extra and come with an optional A-string saddle.
+WideBoy versions of the bridges (for Baritone or Bass VI) are $6/£/€ extra and come with an optional A-string saddle.

 At this time, we are not offering brass saddles as a standalone purchase.
 There are a few reasons for this: